hellerve/blog/wip/The_Carp_Compiler,_(as_of_2017).md

 machinery, but by no means all of them.
 A complete definition can be found in the function `toC` of the Emit module.

+One magic detail that makes this work is that the recursive emitter always returns the name of the variable it bound the last statement to, so that the callers know what was last assigned in case they need it.

 #### Modules

 Modules are conceptually simple: they just add another level of recursion,